The most commonly asked first questions from a beginner:

 The most important tip: Plan to get at least two hoops.

 It is really difficult to learn everything with one hoop.
 Different sizes/weights serve different learning purposes.
 Get one larger hoop and one smaller hoop.
-Or just get a couple hoops in one with a size changing trainer hoop!
+If you will eventually want to use a smaller hoop for everything, getting a third medium sized hoop will help you transition easier.
 Note that the chart below is a general one.
-If you are tall or have a large waist, a 34" may be considered "Small" for you.
+If you are tall or have a large waist, a 34″ may be considered “Small” for you.

 The larger hoop is for learning on-body moves.
 For example: waist hooping, chest hooping, and shoulder hooping.
 The small hoop is for learning off-body tricks.
 For example: isolations, chest rolls, tosses, and coin flips.

 Choosing your first (bigger) hoop: